Steve Hershey: Health care

 During the 2017 legislative session, Hershey supported legislation to assist displaced workers following hospital closures.
 He opposed a bill that would allow the attorney general of Maryland to impose civil penalties onto companies that gouge drug prices, which he claimed would harm competition, and a bill to provide workers with seven days of paid sick leave a year.

 In 2021, Hershey introduced legislation that would allow pharmacists to switch name brands.
 The bill passed and became law.
 He also supported a bill banning medical debt collection agencies from garnishing the wages or placing liens on homes of people who owed medical debt, and limiting payments made toward medical debt at five percent of a person's income.

-During the 2025 legislative session, Hershey introduced a bill that would make weight loss medication available to Medicaid patients.
+During the 2025 and 2026 legislative sessions, Hershey introduced a bill that would require Medicaid to provide coverage for weight loss medication.